naacl-org/naacl-org.github.com/minutes/2019/index.md

 ### Tutorial Renumeration (Priscilla)
 - The remuneration policy for tutorialists is based on the number of attendees.
-  - Paid one tutorial leader $20k under the old formula for 800 attendees.
+  - Old formula can result in very large payments for 100 or more attendees.
 - Luke: can you stop paying people to give tutorials.
 - Discussed and developed NAACL’s official proposal for how to deal with tutorial honorariums:
   - Free conference registration for two tutorial presenters.